Satisfactory Academic Progress for Students with Federal Assistance

 Lyon College Satisfactory Academic Progress Policy

 In accordance with federal regulations, to be eligible to receive and maintain any Title IV (federal) aid, a student must make satisfactory degree progress.
-The satisfactory academic progress (SAP) of students will be monitored at the end of each fall and spring semester.
+The satisfactory academic progress (SAP) of students will be monitored at the end of each fall, spring, and summer semester.

 SAP is measured in three ways: